Interpreting nodetool compactionstats Output for Cassandra 4.x/5.x Automation

 Deterministic compactionstats extractor for Cassandra 4.x/5.x.

-Expected Output: Parsed compaction-state dict or None on failure.
+Output: parsed compaction-state dict as JSON, or a non-zero exit on failure.

 """